-- Long lasting — Tile roofing can last 50 to 100 years or more.
-In Europe and Asia, there are plenty of clay tile roofs that have lasted centuries!
+- Long lasting — Tile roofing can last 50 - 100 years or more.
+In Europe and Asia, there are plenty of clay tile roofs that have lasted centuries.

 - Weather resistant — While other roofing materials may not hold up under strong winds or hail, tile roofing can withstand almost any kind of severe weather.

-- Energy efficient — Buildings covered with tile roofing remain cooler during summer and warmer during winter, reducing monthly energy bills.
+- Energy efficient — Buildings covered with tile roofing remain cooler during the summer and warmer during the winter, reducing monthly energy bills.

 - Fire resistant — Concrete and clay roof tiles are non-comubustible and have Class A fire-ratings.

 - Expensive to install — Installing tile roofing is significantly more expensive than installing asphalt shingles.
 Initial cost is one of the main reasons why some people overlook tile roofs.
-Although tile roofing cost is more than asphalt shingles initially, they also last a lot longer.
-So the total cost of ownership for a tile roof may actually be less than asphalt shingles if you amortize the installation cost over the life span of the roof.
+Although tile roofing costs more than asphalt shingles initially, they last a lot longer; so the total cost of ownership for a tile roof may actually be less than asphalt shingles if you amortize the installation cost over the life span of the roof.

 - Weight of roof tiles — An individual roof tile is much heavier than other roofing materials.
 Tile roof installation must be done carefully and professionally to ensure the underlying structure can support the weight of the roof.
 Many roofing contractors recommend against replacing a shingle roof with a tile roof because the underlying structure may need to be reinforced to hold the weight.
 An experienced tile roofer should be consulted.